-The Salvation Army church was formed in 1878 in England, by former Methodist minister William Booth.
+The Salvation Army church was formed in 1865 in England by former Methodist minister William Booth.
 It was run on military lines – its officers wore uniforms, waved flags and had titles such as captain and lieutenant, and its magazine was called War Cry.
-Women played an equal role to men – except for the highest positions, held only by males.
+Women played an equal role to men – except for the highest positions, held mostly by males.

 Arrival in New Zealand